benjamin-robertson/find_legacy_facts/README.md

 From within the Puppet Enterprise console, goto plans or tasks and select `find_legacy_facts`.
 Fill in required values then run the task/plan.

-Depending on the size of your Puppet code environments, it may take a while to return the results.
+Depending on the size of your Puppet code environment, it may take a while to return the results.

 ## Limitations